Tjobbe/sample-grunt-project/README.md

 This will automagically update the package.json file for you.

+- you probably want to restart your terminal window at this stage.

-4) Good To Go, just type:
+7) Good To Go, just type:

 	|| $ grunt